lawrence501/5e-cli/README.md

 Whenever loot is gained from a combat, anyone who rolled-off for a loot roll and didn't win rolls another d20.
 They take the result of either their roll-off or this new d20 and gain that much gold + 5.
 Whenever loot is gained from a combat, any absent players gain 10gp.

-Each combat gives 20% chance for 2d4 perk points to party (each player rolls their own amount), 10% chance for a carnival ticket, and 3% chance for an otherworldly gift
+Each combat gives 10% chance for a carnival ticket, and 3% chance for an otherworldly gift

-0.23 of single result per dungeon from loot rolls
-0.45 of single result per dungeon from gold

 Orb of Chance options:
 1. 2 affixes